 Austinburg is a tiny town located in the state of Ohio.
 With a population of 505 people and just one neighborhood, Austinburg is the 668th largest community in Ohio.
-Austinburg has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.
+Much of the housing stock in Austinburg was built prior to World War II, making it one of the older and more historic towns in the country.

 Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Austinburg is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Austinburg is a town of service providers, professionals, and farmers, fishers, or foresters.
 There are especially a lot of people living in Austinburg who work in personal care services (18.84%), community and social services (18.84%), and farm management occupations (18.84%).